pakastin/subnode/README.md

 # subnode
-Child Node.js process which you can proxy to
+Child Node.js process which you can proxy to.

 ## install
 ```